St Sampson's Church, York

 The church was gradually rebuilt in the 15th century, the south aisle being rebuilt in the 1400s, and the north aisle dating in the 1440s, while the west tower was rebuilt in the 1480s.
-In the 1549, there was a plan to merge the parish with that of St Helen, Stonegate, and although this did not happen, St Sampson did gain two bells from St Helen.
+In the 1549, there was a plan to merge the parish with that of St Helen, Stonegate, and although this did not happen, St Sampson's did gain two bells from St Helen's.
 In 1644, the tower was damaged during the English Civil War, and the Parliamentarian troops subsequently destroyed most of the monuments in the church.

 Between 1845 and 1848, most of the church was rebuilt by Frederick Bell but kept with the Gothic style, and a vestry was added.
 Because of this work, the church is considered to be more Victorian in construction than medieval.
 The tower survived, but was reduced in height, being heightened again in 1910.
 Other pre-Victorian elements of the church include the east window of the north aisle, some roof bosses, the bell-frame and bells, the north and south doors, the piscina, and various monuments.
 In 1969, the church closed, and many of its fittings were removed.
 However, it was restored by George Pace, and in 1974 it reopened as a centre for the elderly.
 He inserted a mezzanine floor over the north aisle, to give space for offices, and placed a kitchen in the south aisle.
 The sanctuary was converted into a chapel, with a reredos from All Saints, Falsgrove.

-The church was listed as Grade II in June 1954.
+The church was designated a Grade II listed building in June 1954.